 Do you sleep on your side?
 If so, then your mattress needs to fulfil certain considerations to ensure you get the best night's sleep.
-Unfortunately, it's all too easy for side sleepers to wind up with shoulder pain or hip pain if their mattress isn't well suited to this sleep position - and most mattresses aren't.
+Unfortunately, it's all too easy for side sleepers to wind up with shoulder pain or hip pain if their mattress isn't well suited to this sleeping position - and most mattresses aren't.
 Let's take a look at some of the unique problems with a side sleeping position, and what you need in a mattress if you're a side sleeper.

 What are some of the problems with a side sleeping position?

-There are many sleep positions
+There are many sleeping positions

 .
-It certainly doesn't hurt to try other sleep positions, but odds are if you're a side sleeper then that is the position that feels most natural to you.
+It certainly doesn't hurt to try other positions, but odds are if you're a side sleeper then that is the position that feels most natural to you.
 In that case, you may not benefit by switching to another sleep position: it won't feel natural and therefore it may be harder to get to sleep and stay asleep in the new position.
 Each sleep position has its own set of pros and cons - there is no 'perfect' sleep position.

 Instead you may therefore wish to concentrate on transforming your side sleeping position into the most comfortable sleep experience possible.

 Some people have to sleep on their side